Beware of Charts Which Have Not Been Adjusted for Dividends

 T

-TraderMike about 1 year ago
+TraderMike over 1 year ago

 For example, if a stock splits 2-for-1, the price is suddenly half of what it used to be, creating a large gap down on the chart.
 If you were unaware of the split, the chart would give you the impression that something bearish happened to the underlying company.
 In addition, most of the technical indicators on that chart would give sell signals because of the big drop in prices.
 Even though such a split is generally considered a neutral event, an unadjusted chart would contain lots of bearish signals.